mebusy/notes/dev_notes/LinearAlgebra_MatricesandGaussianElimination.md

 ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/LA_1.7_derivative_equation.png)

+Second derivatives are essentially negative definite things so that minus sign is to really make it positive definite.

 This is a linear equation for the unknown function u(x).
 Any combination C + Dx could be added to any solution, since the second derivative of C + Dx contributes nothing.

 The result is a *two-point boundary-value* problem, describing not a transient(瞬时) but a steady- state phenomenon(稳态现象).
 For example, the temperature distribution in a rod,  with ends fixed at 0° and with a heat source f (x).